djpalumbo/UCF_LPC_Practice/README.md

 # practicer.py
 This script can be used to test one's programming skills.
 It selects a random problem from the set(s) of problems provided and begins a timer, which can be stopped by the user once the selected problem has been completed.

-Note: Later, there may be functionality built to check whether or not the code actually works as intended.
+Note: Later, I may implement a code-checking feature to actually determine whether or not the solution that was submitted was correct.